AmarooHQ/whitepaper/10-Ultra-Terminum/99-unused-history-prior-to-ut.md

 ##

-To explain *Terminus Ultra*, we will need to go back.
+To explain *Ultra Terminum*, we will need to go back.

 2011 - merged mining and AuxPoW
 2013 - marketcoin, SPV proofs, and distributed exchange